stofte/gitbumr/readme.md

 and instead of setting the `DISPLAY` env variable in the shell, enter `:0` in the "X display location" field.

-## Automated Tests
+## Environment variables

 Running the tests requires environment variables set.

  - `TST_GIT_PATH` path to a git repository used for tests.
  - `QML2_IMPORT_PATH` is used by Qt when looking for QML plugins.
 If the repository is checked out at `C:\src\gitbumr` and shadowbuild has been configured inside the repository, set the following path:
 `QML2_IMPORT_PATH=C:\src\gitbumr\build-gitbumr-Desktop_Qt_5_12_1_MSVC2017_64bit-Release\lib\release`

+*QtCreator must have QML2_IMPORT_PATH set to run the application,* as the plugin cannot be loaded in the IDE environment otherwise.
+Set env variables via *Projects > Build Environment*.

 ## Other notes